 Social Proof: Introducing social proof into the PDP has been statistically and scientifically proven to deliver higher Conversion Rates and a higher Average Order Value (AOV).
-Social Proof can come in many forms including scarcity messages, urgency messages and trending messages to name a few.
+Social Proof can come in many forms, including bestseller, trending and popularity messaging.

 Policies: Returns policies and privacy policies are commonly included on the PDP

 Shipping information: 48% shoppers cite extra costs as being a key reason for online cart abandonment rates according to research by the Baymard Institute